lorenzocalosi/lorenzocalosi.github.io/index.md

 I'm a Junior Unity Developer based in Florence, Tuscany, Italy.

-I've been studying Game Development for 3 years, i love participating in Game Jams when i can, and i've got a passion for RPGs, Rythm games and Fighting games.
+I've been studying Game Development for 3 years, i love participating in Game Jams when i can, and i've got a passion for RPGs, Rhythm games and Fighting games.

 My interests are old videogames, boardgames, movies that are either very bad or very good and weird/obscure internet stuff.

 ### Knowledge

-My main field is Unity scripting in C#, but i have partial knowledge of Back-End Web Development with PHP and a deep interest in coding shaders.
+My main field is Unity scripting in C#, but i have partial knowledge of Back-End Web Development with PHP.

 ### Projects i've worked on